Jammy2211/autogalaxy_workspace/notebooks/multi/simulators/examples/README.rst

 -----

-The ``multi`` extends the ``imaging`` package and readers should refer to the ``imaging`` package for descriptions of how to simulate a wider variety of galaxyes.
+The ``multi`` extends the ``imaging`` package and readers should refer to the ``imaging`` package for descriptions of how to simulate a wider variety of galaxies.

 Files (Advanced)
 ----------------